The second round of the Challenge Fund closed to applications on 17 December 2019. A list of the successful projects can be found here.

-The Challenge Fund provides an opportunity for Integrated Authorities (IAs) and/or Alcohol and Drug Partnerships (ADPs) and their partners to bid for money to test or implement change.
+It provides an opportunity for Integrated Authorities (IAs) and/or Alcohol and Drug Partnerships (ADPs) and their partners to bid for money to test or implement change.
 Applications from consortia are welcome.

 The fund is designed to support activities and approaches that contribute to making systemic changes to support people who use alcohol and drugs.
-This fund is in two categories, “Getting ready for Change” and “Implementing Change”.
+This fund has two strands, ‘Getting ready for Change’ and ‘Implementing Change’.

-The first round of the fund closed to application in February 2019 and 25 grants were awarded to organisations including charities, Alcohol and Drug Partnerships and Health Boards across Scotland.
-Together, these grants totalled over £1.3million.
-Each of the projects funded addressed one of five priority areas for the Challenge Fund.
-These are listed below.
+The first round of the fund closed to applications in February 2019.
+25 grants went to organisations including charities, Alcohol and Drug Partnerships and Health Boards across Scotland.